coklefy/gym-man/README.md

 The project is designed to provide software for training in a gym.
 The software offers the tools you need to change: clients with their training, subscription, fitness and fitness plans.

-- Type some Markdown on the left
-- See HTML in the right
-- ✨Magic ✨

-## Requirements

 ## Different user roles :
 - Admin: user with all the permissions
 - Instructor: using which you can compile and modify your schematic